 You can use your igo pass to travel anywhere on buses in Greater Manchester for the concessionary fare.

 If part of your bus journey is outside Greater Manchester you will pay the concessionary fare for the part of the journey in Greater Manchester and a higher fare* for the part of your journey that is not in Greater Manchester. *Costs vary depending on bus company.

-If you're using Metrolink in Greater Manchester, you can also use your igo as a proof-of-age card for child fares.
+If you're using Metrolink in Greater Manchester, you can also use your igo to prove you should pay child fares.